Debarshi-IT/Final-Year-Main-Project/README.md

 ### 2.4 Problem Statement
 Autonomous vehicle navigation requires solving three distinct problems:
-1.  **Global Routing**: Finding the shortest, most efficient sequence of roads connecting a starting point $A$ to a destination $B$ in a static graph network.
+1.  **Global Routing & Maneuver Decisions**: Categorizing the sequence of movements and planning lanes dynamically using classifier and regressor ML algorithms.
 2.  **Local Trajectory Planning**: Generating a smooth mathematical path that complies with road lanes, boundaries, and intersections.
-3.  **Reactive Control**: Adjusting throttle, steering, and braking in response to dynamic obstacles (like NPC traffic and crossing pedestrians) and system faults (such as sliding off the road).
+3.  **Reactive Control**: Adjusting throttle, steering, and braking using reinforcement learning and physical fallback loops in response to dynamic obstacles and system faults (such as sliding off the road).

 The **SmartDrive** project aims to design a system that coordinates these processes in real-time, executing path plans, maintaining lane alignment, avoiding collisions, complying with traffic rules, and performing recovery routines when manual overrides are disengaged.